pingidentity/pingidentity-devops-getting-started/docs/deployment/deployPazPap.md

 ---
-title: Deploy PingDataGovernance with an External Policy Administration Point
+title: Deploy PingAuthorize with an External Policy Editor
 ---
-# Deploy PingDataGovernance with an External Policy Administration Point
+# Deploy PingAuthorize with an External Policy Editor

-This example describes how to build PingDataGovernance policies, and employs server profile layering.
-The base profile, `pingidentity-server-profiles/baseline/pingdatagovernance`, configures PingDirectory and PingDataGovernance to proxy the PingDirectory Rest API and uses an embedded PingDataGovernance policy as the Policy Decision Service.
-A second layer `pingidentity-server-profiles/pdg-pap-integration` switches the Policy Decision Service to use an external PingDataGovernance Policy Administration Point (PDG-PAP).
+This example describes how to build PingAuthorize policies, and employs server profile layering.
+The base profile, `pingidentity-server-profiles/baseline/pingauthorize`, configures PingDirectory and PingAuthorize to proxy the PingDirectory Rest API and uses an embedded PingAuthorize policy as the Policy Decision Service.
+A second layer `pingidentity-server-profiles/paz-pap-integration` switches the Policy Decision Service to use an external PingAuthorize Policy Editor (PAZ-PAP).

 ## Prerequisites